Psycojoker/pyfmt/README.md

 uses [Baron](https://github.com/Psycojoker/baron) to do its work in one pass.

-**Pyfmt is in its early stage of developpement, it already do a good job at formatting most of python code but it might do unexpected things on indented datastructures or split accross several lines single statement.** Feedback is very welcome.
+**Pyfmt is in its early stage of developpement, it already do a good job at formatting most of python code but it doesn't handle yet splitting a too long line and might end up putting back into one line a line that you have split.**
+But it should be fine for ~80% of the cases.

+Feedback is very welcome.

 Installation
 ============